RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.4 domain

-The domain object represents reverse delegations. <font color="green">There are still some forward domain registrations in the RIPE Database, but these will be removed.</font>
+The domain object represents reverse delegations.

 * You should write the domain name in fully qualified format, without a trailing dot.
 If a trailing dot is included it will be removed by the software and a warning message returned to the user.
 * If the nameserver name in the "nserver:" attribute is inside the domain being delegated it may be optionally followed by an IP address (IPv4 or IPv6).